Date of Award:

 Bonita W. Wyse

-Geiger, Constance J., "Using Adaptive Conjoint Analysis and Market Simulations to Detemine the Effect and Usefulness of Nutrition Label Information in Consumer Purchase Decisions" (1988).
-All Graduate Theses and Dissertations.
+Geiger, Constance J., "Using Adaptive Conjoint Analysis and Market Simulations to Determine the Effect and Usefulness of Nutrition Label Information in Consumer Purchase Decisions" (1988).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5358.